nlextract/NLExtract/bagv2/README.md

 # NLExtract voor BAG Versie 2

-Main change is we can use the GDAL/OGR Driver `LVBAG`.
+Main change is we can use the GDAL/OGR Driver [LVBAG](https://gdal.org/drivers/vector/lvbag.html).
+For now assumed this can be used in the Stetl Chain.

 ## Download van Kadaster